Data-Driven Solutions to Close the Meal Gap

 $283 million in healthcare costs.

-Each of our strategic initiatives addresses underutilization of existing U.S. Department of Agriculture food programs.
+Our four strategic initiatives address underutilization of existing U.S. Department of Agriculture food programs.
 We know that available meals are not being served, depriving school kids of breakfast and afternoon meals.
 Infants, toddlers, and young children in daycare are receiving fractions of the food available to them.
 And we know that Minnesota is woefully inefficient in delivering food to kids during the summer months.